 David Mittman has been a leader and advocate for PAs and later NPs for more than thirty years.
 He served as a medic in the Air Force Reserves and later enrolled in the Long Island University (LIU) Brooklyn Hospital Center Physician Assistant program graduating in 1975.
 As a student he helped establish the LIU PA Program Student Society.
 He is a founding member of the New York State Society of Physician Assistants (NYSSPA), and served as its president in 1979.
 From 1981 to 1983, Mittman served on the board of directors for the American Academy of Physician Assistants (AAPA) and would later become president of the organization in 2019.
 In 1990, Mittman and two partners formed Clinicians Publishing Group to publish Clinician Reviews and Clinician News.

-Mittman was born in Brooklyn, N.Y. in 1952, spent his formative years there, and graduated from Canarsie High School – named after the Native American tribe that sold Manhattan to the Dutch.
+Mittman was born in Brooklyn, N.Y. in 1952, spent his formative years there, and graduated from Canarsie High School.
 After two years in college, Mittman joined the Air Force Reserves and on no volition of his own was trained as a medic, becoming an aeromedical evacuation specialist.
 While in training he worked with a number of PAs, saw and liked what they did, and decided to pursue a career as a PA.
 As a newly graduated PA, he talked himself into a position at Flatbush Medical Group.
 He spent 9 years with the Group in primary care in Brooklyn, N.Y. and was one of the first PAs involved in a Health Insurance Plan (HIP) to manage his own panel of patients.
 He left to begin a career in medical publishing with Physician Assistant Journal, which, at the time, was the official journal of the AAPA.
 As a member of the Air Force Reserves and as President of the NYSSPA, Mittman advocated for the commissioning of PAs on active duty in the US Air Force.
 It was later however that the US Air Force Reserves recognized PAs and accepted them into their ranks.
 Mittman did arrange to work as a PA while in the Reserves while at summer camps, the first PA to do so.
 He worked hard to improve the legal climate for effective PA practice in New York.
 He also became active in getting legislation passed in New Jersey, calling for a march of PAs on Trenton, the NJ State Capital.
 The march took place on October 13, 1989 and with the support of the AAPA and many other groups, over 500 PAs from across the nation joined the march, parading and rallying on the steps of the State House.
 New Jersey passed PA enabling legislation in 1992 and PA prescribing legislation in 1997.
 For his part in the march, Mittman received the AAPA Public Education Award in 1990.
 In October 2008, Mittman was honored by the New Jersey State Society of PAs with its “Lifetime Achievement Award”.
 He was also honored earlier with the same award by the NY State Society of PAs.

 The first issue of Clinician Reviews was released in February 1991 with Mittman as publisher and co-founder.
 It was heralded as a new publication for physician assistants and nurse practitioners; a joint venture of Clinicians Publishing Group, Clifton, NJ and Williams and Wilkins, Baltimore, MD; designed to help keep non-physician providers abreast of the latest advance in medicine, as reported in the research literature and at major medical meetings.
-Mittman and his partners, one of whom was Tom Yackeren, PA-C his classmate and good friend, took Clinicians Group and built it into a major publishing business by launching eight journals in six different physician specialties within an eight year period, something never done before in the history of medical publishing.
+Mittman and his partners, one of whom was Tom Yackeren, PA-C, took Clinicians Group and built it into a major publishing business by launching eight journals in six different physician specialties within an eight year period, something never done before in the history of medical publishing.
 In 2001, Clinicians Group was acquired by Jobson Publishing.

 Mittman and his wife Bonnie have been married for over 40 years and have two children who are young adults.
 Max is currently in college and is a gifted artist and Blair is also in college and is majoring in psychology.
 The PA History Society is indebted to Mittman for his support and donation of personal papers and other items of historic interest.